ILIAS-eLearning/ILIAS/docs/development/accessibility.md

 In content implemented using markup languages, status messages MUST be programmatically determined through role or properties such that they can be presented to the user by assistive technologies without receiving focus.

-# Cheat Sheet
+# Accessibility Checklist
-This list is prepared to inform developers what accessibility means for their daily work.
-This list was prepared by the SIG accessibility to their best knowledge.
-Still it may contain some errors.
-Thus, we suggest to use compliance testing as a yardstick for quality: Compliance testing is more important than these phrases, we will adapt these phrases via the jour fixe if compliance testing indicates they are erroneous or lacking information.
-We still hope the following list is helpful in everyday work.
+This list is prepared to be worked thorugh by developers implementing specific projects.
+Results from external compliance testing may lead to adapting these phrases.
+Changes will be subjected to the jour fixe if compliance testing indicates they are erroneous or lacking information.
+We still hope the following list is helpful in everyday work, please let us know if this is not the case.

-## Structure
-Check how your suggested element fits into our semantic structures.
-1. Write “well formed” HTML, employ HTML according to the specification with complete start and end tags and compliant nesting.
-Assistive technology will crash on missing start or end tags.
-(4.1.1)
-2. We use aria landmarks and headlines to furnish ILIAS with semantic structures.
-Regions of the page and navigation are structured by aria landmarks.
-Content gets structured by headlines.
-These elements provide programmatically determinable semantic structures to convey information and relationships (1.3.1).
-3. Users must be able to skip ‘repeated content of second rank’ i.e. Secondary Panels (2.4.1).
-Use aria landmark role ‘complementary’ to make elements skippable.
-4. Make the DOM order matche the visual order (1.3.2).
-When the source order matches the visual order, everyone will read the content and interact with it in the same (correct) order.
-If this will not work use tabindex 0.
-5. Make sure that repeated navigational components occur in the same place and same relative order each time they appear.
-(3.2.3)
-## Headings and Labels and Language
-6. Our headings and labels have to be clear and descriptive (2.4.6).
-7. Provide clear and descriptive labels for any field that requires input.
-AND one of the following (3.3.2)
-	* Provide text instructions describing the necessary input in a by-line to the field.
-	* Use aria-describedby property to provide information about a user interface element.
-8. Always use the language attribute on the HTML element.
-Screen readers change pronunciation automatically.
-(3.1.1)
-9. Indicate the language for each chunk of text (3.1.2).
-Using the language attribute on the HTML element.
-Screen readers change pronunciation automatically.
-10. Functional and informative components, i.e. labels and icons, must have consistent labels, aria-labels and alt-texts.
-## Alt-Texts and aria labels
-11. All non-text elements (icons, glyphs, images, graphs and the like) must have alt-texts (1.1.1).
-Do they?
-For all their statuses?
-12. The aria-label for an element must contain the text the element presents (2.5.3).
-This is really important for speech input.
-13. Use aria-label to provide an invisible label where a visible label cannot be used.
-(4.1.2)
-14. If drag & drop is used one has to make sure dropping can be cancel and that accessible names can be matched to visible labels.
-(2.5.2)
-## Colour and Contrast
-Please check your suggested element for colour and contrast issues.

-15. Use of colour as a visual cue is only ok if it is accompanied by text or shape with alt-text 1.4.1.
-16. Text must have a contrast ratio of at least 4,5:1 to background for normal text and at least 3:1 for text bigger than 18 points in size (1.4.3).
-17. Controls and states must have a contrast ratio of at least 3:1 against adjacent colours.
-Same applies for charts (result presentation) because they convey meaning (1.4.11).
-## Resize and Reflow
-18. ILIAS can be resized by up to 200 percent without loss of content or functionality (1.4.4).
-19. All Content can be presented without loss of information or functionality, and without requiring scrolling in two dimensions for: Vertical scrolling content at a width equivalent to 320 CSS pixels; Horizontal scrolling content at a height equivalent to 256 CSS pixels.
-320 CSS pixels is equivalent to a starting viewport width of 1280 CSS pixels at 400% zoom.
-For web content which is designed to scroll horizontally (e.g., with vertical text), 256 CSS pixels is equivalent to a starting viewport height of 1024 CSS pixels at 400% zoom.
-(1.4.10)
-## Forms
-20. Standard HTML controls meet accessibility requirements when used according to specification.
-If we prepare our own controls name and role MUST be determinable programmatically; states, properties, and values that can be set by the user MUST be programmatically settable; and notification of changes to these items MUST be available to user agents, including assistive technologies.
-(4.1.2)
-21. All input fields gathering information about the user have a label clearly stating the purpose of this field (1.3.5).
-22. Use an onchange event on a select element to update other elements i.e. in a form without causing a change of context.
-(3.2.2)
-## Messages
-23. Make users aware that an error has occurred and help them to determine what is wrong i.e. by indicating form fields in the error message.
-Make failure messages as specific as possible.
-(3.3.1)
-	* Use aria-required property to identify required fields.
-	* Use role aria-invalid on required fields that have no input.
-	* Use aria role alertdialog for the Failure message.
-24. We must have confirmation dialogues before an action is taken that has serious consequences and / or cannot be reversed i.e. deleting objects.
-(3.3.4)
-25. Use the aria role status for status messages.
-(4.1.3)
-## Extra Content
-26. If an element like a tab gets keyboard focus or receives the pointer hover and then additional content i.e.  a tool tip or a popover is displayed.
-We have to make sure the additional content does not interfere with the usage of the rest of the page: The additional content must be dismissable for example by clicking Esc or X. The additional content must be hoverable itself and must not disappear once the trigger is left.
-(1.4.13)
 ## Tabbing and Focus
+Please manually check your project for tabbing and focus quality:
-27. All functionality must be operable by tabbing or number pad arrows.
+1. All functionality must be operable by keyboard, mainly tab, arrow, space or return keys are used.
 (2.1.1)
-28. Users can tab to any control, operate it, and tab away again.
+2. Users can move to any control, operate it, and move away again.
 (2.1.2)
-29. Keyboard focus must be always visible.
+3. Keyboard focus must be always visible.
 The element that has focus gets a corona.
-(2.4.7)
+(2.4.7) Mouse on-active focus must also be visible.
-30. Tabbing order must be sensible and predictable.
-The move of focus is following the meaning of the content and can be operated by tab.
+4. Keyboard control order must be sensible and predictable.
+The focus moves following the meaning of the content.
 Moving focus should not jump around unpredictably.
 (2.4.3)
-31. If an element gains focus it must not
+5. If an element gains focus it must not
 	* transfer users to a different context automatically and without warning i.e. open a new window.
-	* Carry out an action automatically i.e. submit a form after a save-button received focus.
-Give users advanced warning when opening a new window i.e. by using the target attribute which provides an unambiguously machine-readable indication that a new window will open.
 (3.2.1)
-Give users a submit-button to initiate change of context.
-## Access Keys
-32. Important new functionality should get Access Keys.
-33. Access Keys can be remapped to non-prinatble characters i.e.Ctrl to avoid being carried out accidentally (2.1.4).
-This is important for users using speech input, which could become a nuisance.
-Moving information
-34. Any moving, blinking, scrolling, or auto-updating information that starts automatically and goes on must offer an option for users to pause, stop or hide it (2.2.2)
-35. Consult https://www.w3.org/TR/wai-aria-practices-1.2/ to obtain guidance for your respective suggestion.
+	* carry out an action automatically i.e. submit a form after a save-button received focus.
+(3.2.1)
-## Manipulation by gestures
+## Structure
-36. People must be able to operate ILIAS with a single pointer (finger or mouse) and low accuracy (2.5.1).
-Making people use two fingers to enlarge something is not OK.
-Making people grab something and accurately put it first to point A to progress to point B is not OK.
-## Requirements we meet and do not have to work on

-* ILIAS deals equally well with landscape and portrait orientation.
-To use show/hide controls for different orientations is fine.
-(1.3.4)
-* We do not use images of text except for the logo (1.4.5)
-* Every ILIAS Installation has a title.
-(2.4.2)
-* Colour is never used as the only way to convey information (1.4.1)
-* We provide different ways to allow locating content: Search, trees, breadcrumb (2.4.5)
-* In some games tilting your phone will make the car turn.
-We do not use shaking, tilting or the like to operate ILIAS.
-(2.5.4)
+Check how your project complies with our semantic structures:
+6. Write “well formed” HTML, employ HTML according to the specification.
+The proper functioning of all user agents depends on well formed HTML.
+(4.1.1).
+Use [validator](https://validator.w3.org/) to verify.
+Always prefer employing semantic HTML over aria i.e. use HTML lists instead of divs.
+7. We use aria landmarks and [headlines](headlines.md) to furnish ILIAS with semantic structures.
+Regions of the page and navigation are structured by [aria landmarks](https://docu.ilias.de/goto_docu_pg_124778_459.html).
+User generated content gets structured by headlines.
+These elements provide programmatically determinable semantic structures to convey information and relationships (1.3.1).
+8. Regardless of the visual presentation the DOM order must be presented in a meaningful and usable sequence.
+When in doubt make the DOM order match the visual order (1.3.2).
+The screen reader will read the DOM aloud: When the source order matches the visual order, everyone will read the content and interact with it in the same correct order.
+## Headings, Labels, and Language Attributes
+9. Our headings and labels have to be clear and descriptive (2.4.6).
+This does not necessarily concern developers and can be handled by language maintainer or the editorial team.
+10. Provide clear and descriptive labels for any form field.
+If a specific input format is required, specific instructions need to be provided for users.
+(3.3.2)
+11. Use the language attribute on the HTML element, if the language of the element does not match the language of the parent element.
+Screen readers change pronunciation accordingly.
+(3.1.1)
+## Colour and Contrast
+Please check your project for colour and contrast issues:
+12. Use of colour as a visual cue is only ok if its message is additionally communicated by other means, too.
+(1.4.1.)
+13. Ensure contrast requirements are met.
+Use for example Wave or Lighthouse to verify.
+## Alt-Texts and aria labels
+Please check if your project labels the GUI for all target groups:
+14. Non-text elements like icons, images, graphs and the like must have an alt-attribute (1.1.1).
+If the non-text element is merely decorative this attribute may be empty.
+15. Glyphs are done in spans which cannot bear alt-texts but carry a link-tag, which must have an aria-label.
+16. If labels are used with interactive elements, always use Wave to check whether labeling requirements are met.